j-stach/ezcfg/README.md

     some_value: 69u8,
 };
 ```
-4. Because we enforce a static path, writing to file is very clean:
+4. Because we enforce a static path, writing to file is very clean.
 ```rust
 my_config.write().unwrap();
 ```